forrest79/phpgsql-nette/readme.md

 First `connection` is autowired as `Forrest79\PhPgSql\Fluent\Connection`.
 If you want to autowired other connection or none connection, you must explicitly set `autowired: false`.

-You can also get connection by:
+You can also get a connection by:

 ```php
 $container->getService('database.default.connection'); // for one connection, default